Gageperrin/it-notes/it-topics/cissp.md

 6. Key recovery - split knowledge (cut in half), dual control (two keys), or key escrow (loan key to trusted party)

 Secure/Multipurpose Internet Mail Extensions (S/MIME) is standard for public key encryption and provides authentication, nonrepudiation of origin, message integrity, and confidentiality.
 S/MIME offers optional security services in the form of signed receipts, security labels, secure mailing lists, and an extended method of identifying the signer's certificate.

+Transport Layer Security (TLS) depends on the exchange of server digital certificates and is a framework for encryption algorithms.
+Each TLS system provides a list of cipher suites it supports in a long string that combines the key exchange algorithm for the ephemeral key, the authentication algorithm for the identity of the client and server, the bulk encryption algorithm for symmetric encryption, and the hash algorithm for message digests.

 ## 3.7 - Understand methods of cryptanalytic attacks